the amusement archive for startups

 This is not to say that arcade games and the video arcade game room are a thing of the past.
 Arcade games, redemption games and coin-op are an integral component to the overall activity mix of a well developed family entertainment center business, and can create a strong draw, and profits for the fun center operator.

-So, the question a new arcade business developer needs to ask themselves is, are you thinking to start a video arcade business, or a family fun center with a video arcade game room?
+So, the question a new arcade business developer needs to ask themselves is, are you thinking to start a video game room business, or a family fun center with a arcade game room?

 With a target demographic of teenagers, the typical arcade business is just that - arcade machines, tokens, maybe some redemption games and merchandise, in a small 2,000 or 3,000 square foot retail store.